xmas-ar/xNMS/docs/source/base/features.md

 ## Creation of the network

-Network topology can be created manually or imported from an external Source of Truth (OpenNMS, LibreNMS, or Netbox).
+Network topology can be created manually or imported from an external Source of Truth (OpenNMS, LibrxNMS, or Netbox).
 Once created, it is displayed in a sortable and searchable table.
 A dashboard provides a graphical overview of the network with dynamic charts: clicking on a portion of a graph opens an inventory table panel to that group of data.